markwest1972/smart-security-camera/aws-lambda-functions/readme.md

 ### IAM Roles

+Depending on what they do, Lambda functions access to various AWS resources.
+This access is granted through Roles.
+Each Lambda Function must have a Role assigned to them.
+These Roles contain all the "sub-roles" that give access to the required AWS Resources.

+In theory one can create a "super role" that gives all Lambda Functions access to everything.
+This may be tempting, but goes against best practice and exposes potential security issues.

-Lambda functions require an IAM role to access the relevant AWS resources.
-You can build roles via the [AWS Console](https://aws.amazon.com/console/)).
-The best practice is to create one role for each specific combination of resources.
-Note that all Lambda Function roles should include *AWSLambdaBasicExecutionRole* by default as this allows them to amongst other things create logs in AWS Cloudwatch.
+Therefore one should build up a unique role for each specific combination of resources.
+This can be done via the [AWS Console](https://aws.amazon.com/console/)).
+All Lambda Functions should include *AWSLambdaBasicExecutionRole* by default as this allows them to amongst other things create logs in AWS Cloudwatch.

-For example:
+If we look closely at the requirements for each Lambda Function they look as follows:

 1. s3-trigger-image-processing.js - requires access to s3 ().
 2. rekognition-image-assessment.js - requires access to s3 and to rekognition (*AmazonS3ReadOnlyAccess* and *AmazonRekognitionReadOnlyAccess*).